Skip to content

 When do I need to register in another state?

 Generally when you have an employee physically working there — not just when your business is headquartered there.
-Hiring a remote employee in a new state typically triggers state withholding and SUI registration requirements in that state.
+Hiring a remote employee in a new state typically triggers state withholding and SUI registration in that state.
 Some states register on the first employee; others have small thresholds.
-Six states (NY, CT, PA, NJ, DE, NE) have convenience-of-employer rules that change this analysis.
+Six states (NY, CT, PA, NJ, DE, NE) have convenience-of-employer rules that change the analysis for remote workers.

-A state tax provision that treats wages earned by a remote employee working from home as if earned in the employer’s state.
-Creates potential double-taxation situations — employee owes both states.
-NY, CT, PA, NJ, DE, NE have variations.
-Each has different specific tests and exceptions.
-Affects withholding setup; CPA handles return implications.
+A state tax provision that treats wages earned by a remote employee working from home as if earned in the employer’s state — for the employer’s convenience, not necessity.
+It can create double-taxation situations: the employee owes both states.
+NY, CT, PA, NJ, DE, NE have variations with different tests and exceptions.
+It affects withholding setup; your CPA handles the return implications.

 State withholding vs SUI?